ggerganov/llama.cpp/docs/build.md

     cmake --preset arm64-windows-llvm-release -D GGML_OPENMP=OFF
     cmake --build build-arm64-windows-llvm-release
     ```
-    Note: Building for arm64 could also be done just with MSVC (with the build-arm64-windows-MSVC preset, or the standard CMake build instructions).
-But MSVC does not support inline ARM assembly-code, used e.g. for the accelerated Q4_0_4_8 CPU kernels.
+    Building for arm64 can also be done with the MSVC compiler with the build-arm64-windows-MSVC preset, or the standard CMake build instructions.
+However, note that the MSVC compiler does not support inline ARM assembly code, used e.g. for the accelerated Q4_0_4_8 CPU kernels.

 ## Metal Build

 On MacOS, Metal is enabled by default.
 Using Metal makes the computation run on the GPU.
 To disable the Metal build at compile time use the `-DGGML_METAL=OFF` cmake option.

-When built with Metal support, you can explicitly disable GPU inference with the `--n-gpu-layers|-ngl 0` command-line
+When built with Metal support, you can explicitly disable GPU inference with the `--n-gpu-layers 0` command-line argument.
-argument.

 ## BLAS Build

 Building the program with BLAS support may lead to some performance improvements in prompt processing using batch sizes higher than 32 (the default is 512).
-Support with CPU-only BLAS implementations doesn't affect the normal generation performance.
-We may see generation performance improvements with GPU-involved BLAS implementations, e.g. cuBLAS, hipBLAS.
+Using BLAS doesn't affect the generation performance.
 There are currently several different BLAS implementations available for build and use:

 ### Accelerate Framework: